-These provide extra alpha lipoic acid and fibre.
+Flaxseed provide extra alpha lipoic acid and fibre.

 Raw Cacao Nibs

-These have a number of polyphenols including EGCG which activate many antioxidant genes and has been shown to kill cancer cells.
+Raw cacao nibs have a number of polyphenols including EGCG which activate many antioxidant genes and has been shown to kill cancer cells.

-To add some flavour and protein
+The almond butter helps to add some flavour and protein

 Lunch #1 – Smoothies